 And there the world below can’t bother me

-When the bustle of Tokyo starts to get too much, if you can’t get out – to the beach or mountains – the next best thing is to go up.
+When the bustle of Tokyo starts to get too much, if you can’t get out of the sprawling city – either to the beach or to the mountains – the next best thing is to go up on the roof.

-Thanks to the good friends visiting from home who inspired the occasion!
+Thanks to the good friends visiting from home who inspired the occasion and gave us an excuse to play tourists in our own city!